 - There is no need to leave headspace at the top of the jar, as jam will be neither precessed or frozen.

 Dare I say it?
 This non-sterilized, non-processed jam can actually be a fun activity to do with your kids!
 With proper supervision, kids can assist with prepping the fruit and (carefully) stirring the jam.
 With the microwave producing quick results, jam-making can hold the young one’s attention.

 Be sure to have a loaf of bread on hand for the taste test.

-Editor’s Note: If you are more interested in making jam in large quantities, here’s my Introduction to Making Jam on Simple Mom.
+Editor’s Note: If you are more interested in making jam in large quantities, here’s my Introduction to Making Jam on The Art of Simple.
 Also, look for a special canning series coming soon on Simple Bites!

 Ready to make jam?